Paatti Sollai Thattathe

 Paatti Sollai Thattathe is a 1988 Indian Tamil-language comedy film directed by Rajasekhar, written by Chithralaya Gopu and produced by AVM Productions.
 The film stars Pandiarajan, Urvashi and Manorama.
 It was released on 22 July 1988 and became a silver jubilee success.
-The film was remade in Telugu by the same studio as Bamma Maata Bangaru Baata (1990).
+The film was remade in Telugu by the same studio as Baamma Maata Bangaru Baata (1990).

 Plot

 Kannathaa, an old rich countrywoman of character, as well as her husband, Vadjiran Subbaiya, an old hunter, look forward to the return of Selvam, their unique grandson, whom they raised with love, since the death of his parents.
 Selvam returns at his home, having ended his higher studies.
 In the train which returns him, he meets Seetha, also a graduate, who avoids her home, because of a marriage forced with a notorious procurer.
 Because he chooses to marry not with the one who was intended, he, by the good care of his grandmother, Selvam, exiles himself with Seetha, who has just married him, towards the capital.